Inside The Mind Of A Drug Addict

 Inside the minds of all druggies is a void, an emptiness, a longing, a desire to achieve a state of being that is truly fulfilling and satisfying.
 The straight life and reality have failed them.
 They may have tried sex, marriage, education, success, wealth, popularity, fame, or other pursuits or experiences and discovered some level of satisfaction, but life and all reality have left them feeling empty or unsatisfied.
 Drugs will never fulfill the emptiness, they only mask its feelings and minimize its longing for true satisfaction.
 The druggie’s quest for peace, fulfillment, and satisfaction through mind-altering drugs is a lifelong destructive path filled with many painful consequences.

 pillsThere are many drug rehab programs available today and I suppose one is as good as the next.
 Many druggies have found help through these rehab organizations and are now on the road to recovery.
-Over the years I have met folks that call themselves recovering alcoholics or recovering addicts and they praise the rehab programs for helping them.
+Over the years I have met folks who call themselves recovering alcoholics or recovering addicts and they praise the rehab programs for helping them.
 However, my freedom from drugs bypassed rehab and years of recovery as I discovered freedom and complete deliverance from drug addiction when I surrendered my life to God.
 Strangely enough, I wasn’t really seeking any help with my addictions, I was just trying to figure out who God really was.
 When I sensed His presence and heard His voice speaking to my heart, I knew God was real.

 That Sunday night in 1973 God not only forgave all my sins, He changed my life and delivered me from the power of drug addiction by filling the void and emptiness of my heart and mind with His presence.
 The irresistible desire to escape reality was gone and God became my reality.
 All I wanted to do from that moment forward was live in His reality.
 Amazingly, the power of all addictions in my life was broken and destroyed by the power of His presence and the new life I was given in Christ.